 Sometimes there is no agreement between the shareholders within a company regarding its future, so that it is highly recommended to use a professional consultant who is objective and is not dependent on the process.
 This person can recommend the correct, professional way for the company to proceed.
 This makes it easier to achieve consensus and to access the most strategic level of selling and fundraising.

 Investors who feel that the negotiations are managed by someone who is experienced, serious and represents a unified group of opinions and goals, will be prompted to act quickly and invest in the opportunity.

 9. Valuation of the company

-Of course, I encourage entrepreneurs to raise capital by valuations that are relatively high (in order to minimize the dilution of the entrepreneurs) but if the valuation has no connection to the financial results of the company, each round of future fundraising of the company will be extremely difficult.
+I usually encourage entrepreneurs to raise capital by valuations that are relatively high (in order to minimize the dilution of entrepreneurs) but, if the valuation has no connection to the financial results of the company, each round of future fundraising will be extremely difficult.

 Making fundraising rounds while the value of the company is decreasing (what is referred to as “down rounds”) are very difficult psychologically, both for existing investors who will argue against them, and for new investors who might get the impression that the company is failing and would rather give up the deal.